by Trevor W. McKeown

 Myths promoted by non-masons

 We can be our own worst enemies.
-We create these immense list of famous freemasons, sometimes on the shakiest of evidence, and then expect non-masons not to jump to the conclusion that Freemasonry has had a rôle in creating the United States, or instigating the French Revolution, or trying to control the world.
+We create these immense lists of famous freemasons, sometimes on the shakiest of evidence, and then expect non-masons not to jump to the conclusion that Freemasonry has had a rôle in creating the United States, or instigating the French Revolution, or trying to control the world.
 We can’t have it both ways.

 Fifteen presidents of the United States were freemasons; not most, not all.
 Eight freemasons out of 56 signators to the USA Declaration of Independence (1776) were freemasons; not most, not all.
 Nine freemasons out of 40 signators to the USA Constitution (1789) were freemasons; not most, not all.